 - Blitz them together with the rest of the greens in a food processor and while the motor is running pour olive oil in a slow stream.

-- Place the pistachios in a plastic bag and break them with a mallet or a rolling pin until coarsely ground.
+- Place the pistachios on a kitchen towel fold it over and break them coarsley with a mallet or a rolling pin.

 - Incorporate the pistachios with the pesto and season with salt.